Why this course?

 You’ll present work in written, verbal and graphical forms including field and laboratory reports, portfolios, posters and oral presentations.

-First or upper second-class Honours degree from a UK university (or equivalent overseas qualification) in a relevant science or engineering discipline.
+Normally, a first or upper second-class Honours degree from a UK university (or equivalent overseas qualification) in a science or engineering discipline.

 Lower degree classifications might be considered if there is strength elsewhere (for example, relevant work experience, excellent final project/dissertation, very strong academic letter of reference, very strong application statement linking with career goals).

 Alternative qualifications or professional experience may be considered by the course leader (home students only), depending on the module chosen.
-Find out more about Open Access.
+Find out more about Flexible Learning.

 Pre-Masters preparation course